-Thistle Hill is located near down town Ft.
-Worth at 1509 Pennsylvania Avenue.
+Thistle Hill is located at 1509 Pennsylvania Avenue near downtown.
 It was built in 1904 for Electra Waggoner by her husband at the time of their marriage.
 In 1910 the Scott family purchased the residence.
 The current gardens were built by Mrs. Scott.

 The ornamental elements were added by Mrs. Scott who was a founding member of the Fort Worth Garden Club, later named the Fort Worth Botanic Garden.
 She was instrumental in having the pergola and tea house built and in 1912 opened the grounds to the public.